-“Jock itch” is the endearing title we give tinea cruris – a fungal skin infection of the groin, upper thighs, and buttocks.
+“Jock itch” is the lovely title we give the infection tinea cruris – a gross fungal skin infection of the groin, upper thighs, and buttocks.
 Of course, you don’t need to be a jock (or male) to enjoy this skin rash.
 If you neglect to bathe, are overweight, share towels, or if your nether region is a furnace of despair – constantly slick with sweat and swass – then you’re just as likely to develop jock itch as the quarterback who refuses to wash his athletic supporter.
 But you need not be worried – this embarrassing problem is fairly common and easy to treat.
 Of all fungal skin infections, jock itch probably puts up the least fight.
 Below you can learn how to get rid of jock itch — rash and all — using OTC anti-fungal agents and simple hygienic strategies.

 Prevent Jock Itch